-After all, when you buy a television or a car you are intimately involved in the decision-making process so, why not in one of the most important segments of your property purchase/mortgage refinance.
+After all, when you buy a television or a car you are intimately involved in the decision-making process so, why not in one of the most important segments of your property purchase or mortgage refinance?

-Of course the cost of the title insurance premium will not vary regardless of the firm that is providing it but, there is so much more…
+The cost of the title insurance premium will not vary between the firms providing the policy but, there is so much more to be aware of…

 Five Things To Be Aware Of When Buying Title Insurance

-2. Know Who The Title Insurance Underwriter Is! –When you buy insurance, regardless of the type, the key is that if a claim is put in that the underwriter will have the financial ability to pay!
+2. Know Who The Title Insurance Underwriter Is! –When you buy insurance, regardless of the type, it’s critical that if a claim is put in that the underwriter will have the financial ability to pay!
 Remember that the claims-paying ability of companies are not created equal!
 This is certainly the case with title insurance underwriters.
 Hallmark Abstract Service primarily uses Fidelity National Title Group, the best capitalized title insurance underwriter in the business.

-3. What Is The Title Claims Experience Of The Firm Chosen To Provide The Title Insurance Policy? – As not all underwriters are created equal, the firm actually doing the work to ensure a buyer will have good and clear title are not either!
+3. What Is The Title Claims Experience Of The Firm Chosen To Provide The Title Insurance Policy? – In the same way that all underwriters are not created equal, the firm actually doing the work to ensure a buyer will have good and clear title are not either!
 Don’t be afraid to ask questions as, once again, for most people this purchase will represent the largest one that they will make in their lives!
 Hallmark Abstract Service is proud that in our 10+ years in business we have not had a valid title claim!

 4. Does The Title Company Chosen And/Or Anyone Involved In The Transaction Have An Affiliated Business Arrangement? – Perhaps an uncomfortable question to ask, but you as the the consumer have the right to know and the firms involved have the obligation to tell!
 An Affiliated Business Arrangement or AfBA, ‘is an arrangement to share or refer business between two different companies involved in providing services in the closing of a real estate transaction.
 There may be ownership interest of a party in both the business referring out the service and the business receiving the referral.The practice is not illegal, but is regulated by RESPA to assure full disclosure to the consumer of any relationships where business is referred in this way.’
 (Source)

-5. You As The Consumer Have The Right To Choose The Title Insurance Provider – It’s entirely possible that you may not want to but be aware that if you do, it is your right!Google+
+5. You As The Consumer Have The Right To Choose The Title Insurance Provider – It’s entirely possible that you may not want to but, be aware, that if you do it is your right to choose!Google+